discopy/discopy.github.io/index.md

 [Applied category theory](https://en.wikipedia.org/wiki/Applied_category_theory) is information plumbing.
 It's boring... but *plumbers save more lives than doctors*.

-Once string diagrams become as ubiquitous as matrices, they need their own fundamental package: *DisCoPy*.
+As string diagrams become as ubiquitous as matrices, they need their own fundamental package: *DisCoPy*.

 ## How?